One Writer, One Actor, One Week is a chance for writers and actors to collaborate with writers and actors they may not otherwise meet.

 How much does it cost?

-The application fee is $10 and gets you a chance to play, entry to the Showcase evening, and networking at the Kick Off event.
+The application fee is $20 and gets you a chance to play, entry to the Showcase evening, and networking at the Kick Off event.
 Space is limited.
-Application is strongly encouraged prior to the Kick Off.

 When and where?